 Recommended courses for boats and bicycles

-This route covers popular spots such as Kurishima Kaikyo Bridge, Usagi Island, Setoda Town, and Tatara Bridge, which are difficult to visit in one day due to location reasons.
-By utilizing Kitaura Port, which does not have regular routes, you can enjoy the Shimanami Kaido on a limited itinerary.
+This route takes in the popular spots of Kurushima Kaikyo Bridge, Usagi Island, Setoda Town, and Tatara Bridge, which are difficult to cover in one day due to their location.
+Utilizing Kitaura Port, which does not have a regular ferry route, you can fully enjoy the Shimanami Kaido within a limited itinerary

 For group travel